-To improve academic results in English language arts (ELA), SYSD will continue to follow the established instructional design for ELA (Goal 1, Action) and use our cycle of continuous improvement to leverage data reflection sessions to identify common agreements for the implementation of evidence based instructional practices to be utilized to support student growth and develop interventions for English Learners, Students with Disabilities, Homeless, and socioeconomically disadvantaged groups (Goal 1; Action).
-Additionally, our focus on accelerating learning to close the achievement gap for all students including unduplicated students and students with disabilities, will have us focused on targeted interventions and expanded learning time that is specific to student identified needs using data to inform placement which is intended to be fluid and based on each students unique learning needs (Goal 1; Actions).
-Based on qualitative and quantitative data, teachers will have opportunities for professional development and implementation support in order to improve achievement of student groups (Goal 1; Actions).
+To improve academic results in English language arts (ELA), SYSD will continue to follow the established instructional design for ELA (Goal/Action 2.1 and use our cycle of continuous improvement to leverage data reflection sessions to identify common agreements for the implementation of evidence based instructional practices to be utilized to support student growth and develop interventions for English Learners, Students with Disabilities, Homeless, and socioeconomically disadvantaged groups (Goal/Action 1.21).
+Additionally, our focus on accelerating learning to close the achievement gap for all students including students anMcKenny/Vento, foster youth and students with disabilities, will have us focused on targeted interventions and expanded learning time that is specific to student identified needs using data to inform placement which is intended to be fluid and based on each students unique learning needs (Goal/Action 1.11).
+Based on qualitative and quantitative data, teachers will have opportunities for professional development and implementation support in order to improve achievement of student groups (Goal 1.15).
+Beginning with Grades K-2, a team will study the current assessment calendar, and based on data analysis will suggest possible future modifications.

-To improve academic results in Mathematics, SYSD will continue to follow the established instructional design for mathematics (Goal 1, Action) and use our cycle of continuous improvement to leverage data reflection sessions to identify common agreements for the implementation of evidence based instructional practices to be utilized to support student growth and develop interventions for English Learners, Students with Disabilities, Homeless, and socioeconomically disadvantaged groups (Goal 1; Action).
-Additionally, our focus on accelerating learning to close the achievement gap for all students including unduplicated students and students with disabilities, will have us focused on targeted interventions and expanded learning time that is specific to student identified needs using data to inform placement which is intended to be fluid and based on each students unique learning needs (Goal 1; Actions).
-Based on qualitative and quantitative data, teachers will have opportunities for professional development and implementation support in order to improve achievement of student groups (Goal 1; Actions).
+To improve academic results in Mathematics, SYSD will continue to follow the established instructional design for mathematics (Goal/Action 1.22) and use our cycle of continuous improvement to leverage data reflection sessions to identify common agreements for the implementation of evidence based instructional practices to be utilized to support student growth and develop interventions for English Learners, Students with Disabilities, Homeless, and socioeconomically disadvantaged groups (Goal/Action 1.10).
+Additionally, our focus on accelerating learning to close the achievement gap for all students including McKenny Vento, foster youth, and students with disabilities, will have us focused on targeted interventions and expanded learning time that is specific to student identified needs using data to inform placement which is intended to be fluid and based on each students unique learning needs (Goal/Action 1.13).
+Based on qualitative and quantitative data, teachers will have opportunities for professional development and implementation support in order to improve achievement of student groups (Goal/Action 1.15).